 CEO Tucson Old Pueblo CU

-Vern Babilon moved to Tucson in January of 2013 when he became the new CEO of Tucson Old Pueblo Credit Union—TOPCU.
-After earning his B.A. in Banking/Finance and Accounting at Alvernia College in Reading, Pennsylvania, Vern obtained his Master’s of Business/Management Degree from Penn State University.
-He became a certified credit union executive (CCUE) in 1993 and a certified public accountant in 1994.
-For the past 25 years, Vern has held positions as a top credit union executive—first as CEO in Reading, PA, then as EVP/CFO at a large downtown Houston, TX credit union.
+Vern Babilon moved to Tucson in January 2013 when he became the new CEO of Tucson Old Pueblo Credit Union (TOPCU).
+After earning his bachelor’s degree in banking/finance and accounting at Alvernia College in Reading, Pennsylvania, Vern obtained his master’s degree in business/management from Penn State University.
+He became a certified credit union executive (CCUE) in 1993, and a certified public accountant in 1994.
+Vern has held positions as a top credit-union executive for the past 25 years – first as CEO in Reading, Pennsylvania, then as EVP/CFO at a large credit union in downtown Houston, Texas.
 He has also served as a consultant and auditor for many smaller credit unions.
 Tucson Old Pueblo Credit union – founded by city firefighters in 1935 – maintains strong ties with the firefighting community, which Vern and his staff actively maintain by volunteering with the Greater Tucson Fire Foundation and other events benefiting firefighters.
 Vern, who is currently serving as GTFF’s treasurer, is also a trustee of the Tucson Police Foundation.
 Having been involved in a wide variety of community fundraising events over the years (as a sponsor, participant and/or volunteer) Vern especially enjoys participating in running and bicycling events benefiting charities.
 He and his wife are also one of the first couples to hit the dance floor at the annual Firefighters Ball.

 Meet the Trustees